 Nature, culture and history

-Covering 7160 ha, Cape Palmerston National Park conserves one of the few remaining areas of undeveloped coastline between Bowen and St Lawrence in Central Queensland.
+Covering 7200ha, Cape Palmerston National Park conserves one of the few remaining areas of undeveloped coastline between Bowen and St Lawrence in Central Queensland.
 This park is significant for the extent and variety of its lowland coastal vegetation.

 The park protects a range of plant communities, including mangroves and pioneer dune vegetation, beach scrubs, melaleuca woodlands and wetlands, open eucalypt woodlands, grasslands and riverside rainforests.

 Mangrove and saltpan communities within the park are important fish breeding areas.
 Mangroves also support animals such as crabs, prawns, bats and migratory waders.

 The park is one of only three known protected habitats in Queensland for water mice, which inhabit some of Cape Palmerston’s mangrove communities.
 This threatened species builds nests of mud in the inter-tidal zone and hunts at night for small crustaceans.

 Melaleuca wetlands provided habitat for frogs and numerous other species.